 The Sacred Village

-The Sacred Village is a soul-rooted exploration of spirituality, community, and expression through the eyes of storyteller and medicine path-walker Mark A. Lewis.
-With reverence for indigenous wisdom, the poetry of cinema, and the raw truth of lived experience, each piece returns to the tether point—the Sacred Village—where healing, storytelling, and connection meet.
+The Sacred Village is a soul-rooted exploration of spirituality, community, and expression through the eyes of storyteller and ceremonialist Mark A. Lewis.
+It’s more than a podcast— This project is about honouring that which is sacred.
+With reverence for Indigenous wisdom, the poetry of cinema, the subtle ache of trying to speak what feels unspeakable, and the raw truth of lived experience.
+Each piece returns to the tether point—the Sacred Village— a place for real talk, a space for stories, for teachings, for questions without answers—a place where we reconnect with what is soulful and true.
+It’s a place we return to when we get lost in the noise, when we need to remember why we’re here.

 What you will find: